 Who knows what kind of powerful places you can inhabit, with your psyche supported with these beautiful oils…

 To support your inner autumn experience, try vapourising the oils, or mix a few drops with Epsom salt or milk and have a soak in the bath.
-Or spend time with an Aromatherapist to create a bespoke massage blend, to meet your needs for that day.
+Or perhaps you would love an an Aromatherapy Massage and have a bespoke massage blend created for you, to meet your needs for that day.

 The safety stuff: